josedejesusAmaya/josedejesusAmaya/README.md

-### I am an introspective man, determined to be better every day.
-Interested in new technologies and their use to solve the problems of our society.
-One of my goals is to keep improving my abilities as a professional software engineer. 👽
+### I’m an introspective man, determined to be better every day. 👽

 <!--
 **josedejesusAmaya/josedejesusAmaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.